- What is a sugar glider?

 - How much attention do they need?

-- Are gliders good pets for children?
+- Do gliders make good pets for children?

 - Do you need a license to own them in the UK?